WindJammer6/10.-Employee-Exit-Data-Analysis-Python/README.md

 I have transferred the tasks from the website as instructions into my respective code files.

 Took reference from another sample attempt on the guided question in the Dataquest guide community discussion.
-Some of my code (that are labelled 'Copied from online) are from this sample. (in source(s))
+Some of my code (labelled in comment 'Copied from online') are from this sample. (in source(s))

 Source(s): https://app.dataquest.io/c/60/m/348/guided-project%3A-clean-and-analyze-employee-exit-surveys/1/introduction (Dataquest (main project guide)), https://community.dataquest.io/t/guided-project-clean-and-analyze-employee-exit-surveys-by-feelingcxld/568982 (Dataquest sample attempt from the community discussion page)